Keith Senior: Leeds Rhinos

 At the end of the 2010 season Senior was named in the Super League Dream Team for the fifth time in his career.

 Crusaders RL

 On 7 July 2011 it was announced Senior was to join the Crusaders on a 2-year deal from 2012 making 2011's Super League XVI his last season for the Leeds Rhinos.

 However, on 26 July 2011 the Crusaders withdrew from the Super League.
 Keith Senior retired as a professional rugby league footballer shortly afterwards.

+Representative honours

+Senior made his Great Britain début in 1996, scoring a try after coming off the bench in the 72–4 win over Fiji.
+He also made his first start for Great Britain in 1998, against New Zealand.